mkutz/screenplay-workshop-parabank/README.md

   -[ ] Because that's not possible
   -[ ] The actor class would then contain all the use cases of the application and become really huge -[ ] There's no reason
-- We use static initializers for our first ability to… -[ ] …improve performance.
+- What is the purpose of abilities?
+  -[ ] Enable Actions
-  -[ ] …prevent NullPointerExceptions.
+  -[ ] Provide nicer logging
-  -[ ] …make the code more readable.
+  -[ ] Direct the actor

 ### Part 3: Performing Tasks